wildltr/ptranking/README.md

 ![NewLoss](./img/new_loss.png)

+## Parameter Setting

+An easy-to-use parameter setting is necessary for any ML library.
+PT-Ranking offers a self-contained strategy.
+In other words, we appeals to particularly designed class objects for setting.
+For example, **DataSetting** for data loading, **EvalSetting** for evaluation setting and **ModelParameter** for a model's parameter setting.

+When incorporating a newly developed model (say ModelA), it is commonly required to develop the subclass ModelAParameter by inheriting **[ModelParameter](./org.archive.eval.paramete)** and customizing the functions, such as to_para_string(), default_para_dict() and grid_search().
+Please refer to [LambdaRankParameter](./from org.archive.ltr_adhoc.listwise.lambdarank) as an example.

+Thanks to this strategy, on one hand, we can initialize the settings for data-loading, evaluation, and models in a simple way.
+On the other hand, the parameter setting of a model is self-contained, and easy to customize.

 To fully leverage PT-Ranking, one needs to [be familiar with PyTorch](https://pytorch.org/tutorials/beginner/deep_learning_60min_blitz.html).

 For detailed introduction on learning-to-rank, please refer to the book: [Learning to Rank for Information Retrieval](https://link.springer.com/book/10.1007/978-3-642-14267-3).